MaierOli2010/ISMRM_RRSG/README.md

 Running the reconstruction:
 -------------------------
+First download the challenge data ([goettingen](http://wwwuser.gwdg.de/~muecker1/rrsg_challenge.zip), [NYU](https://cai2r.net/sites/default/files/software/rrsg_challenge.zip)) and extraxt the two .h5 files into the ISMRM_RRSG root folder.
-Navigate to the root folder of ISMRM_RRSG and simply type:
+Use any shell to navigate to the root folder of ISMRM_RRSG and simply type:
 ```
 ./run_acc
 ```